-Indeed, the preponderance of the evidence from those countries studied here ... suggests that only a slackening of the pace of population re-distribution towards the core can be expected when this level of development [i.e., the inflection point found by Wheaton and Shishido] is reached, not an actual de-concentration. [page 18, emphasis in original]
+Indeed, the preponderance of the evidence from those countries studied here . . . suggests that only a slackening of the pace of population redistribution pace towards the core can be expected when this level of development [i.e., the inflection point found by Wheaton and Shishido] is reached, not an actual de-concentration.
+(Vining 1986, p.
+18)

-Nor has the course of population concentration in DCs since 1980 been straightforward (Cochrane and Vining 1986): Japan, for example, having experienced population deconcentration during the 1970s, experienced "re-concentration," especially in the Tokyo metropolitan region, during the early 1980s (Tsuyo and Kuroda 1989).
+Nor has the course of population concentration in DCs since 1980 been straightforward (Cochrane and Vining 1986; Champion 1994): Japan, for example, having experienced population deconcentration during the 1970s, experienced "reconcentration," especially in the Tokyo metropolitan region, during the early 1980s (Tsuyo and Kuroda 1989).
 However, Champion (1989, p.
-241) concluded from nine DC case studies that the "the main weight of the evidence" favored the interpretation that the stalling of deconcentration in some DCs in the 1980s was an anomaly, not a reversal of trend.
+241) concluded from nine DC case studies that the "the main weight of the evidence" favored the interpretation that the stalling of deconcentration in some DCs in the 1980s was an anomaly, not the reversal of a trend.

-Thus, we have three USD 5,000 rules: (i) the original Wheaton-Shishido rule, that urban population concentration rises until national GDP reaches USD 5,000; at which point it begins to fall, (ii) ditto for total population and (iii) ditto except net migration into the core region does not actually turn negative at USD 5,000; it merely declines dramatically.
+Thus, we have three USD 5,000 rules:

+- (a) the original Wheaton-Shishido rule, that urban population concentration rises until national GDP reaches USD 5,000, at which point it begins to fall; - (b) ditto for total population; and - (c) ditto except that net migration into the core region does not actually turn negative at USD 5,000; it merely declines dramatically.

 Of these, it is the second, which is most comprehensive and least equivocal, to which we will refer as "the" USD 5,000 rule.

 Even in weakened form, the USD 5,000 rule is by no means universally accepted.
-A plausible optimistic view (e.g., Critchfield 1979, 1981), holds that the DC-paradigm, in which re-distribution trends are driven by agglomeration and scale economies in industry, is inappropriate to those developing countries (such as Bangladesh, China, and others) where a dominant rural sector is characterized by rapid technical progress, a good supply of skilled workers and the potential for reaping agriculture-based economies of scale in transport, communication, storage, research and development, service extension and the like.
+A plausible optimistic view (e.g., Critchfield 1979, 1981), holds that the DC-paradigm, in which redistribution trends are driven by agglomeration and scale economies in industry, is inappropriate to those developing countries (such as Bangladesh, China and others) where a dominant rural sector is characterized by rapid technical progress, a good supply of skilled workers and the potential for reaping agriculture-based economies of scale in transport, communication, storage, research and development, service extension and the like.
 The combination of lower rural fertility and higher rural incomes in consequence of improved agricultural productivity is, in this interpretation, giving rise to unprecedented rural welfare gains, which will be reflected in diminished rates of rural-urban migration and augmented rates of return migration at per capita income levels far below USD 5,000.